Macron holds postelection talks with French party leaders

 Macron was reelected in April on an agenda including measures to boost purchasing power, tax cuts and raising the minimum retirement age from 62 to 65.

+She said she told him her party’s MPs will be part of the opposition but don’t want to do “systematic obstruction.”

+“If measures are being proposed that go in the right direction … we will vote for them.
+If they go in the wrong direction, we will amend them.
+If they are not amended as we want, then we will oppose them,” she said.

-On his way out of the Elysee, Jacob said The Republicans, who hold 61 seats, will remain an opposition force and won’t enter into any “pact or coalition” with Macron’s centrists.
+On his way out of the Elysee, Jacob said The Republicans, who hold 61 seats, won’t enter into any “pact or coalition” with Macron’s centrists.
 However, he opened the door to voting in favor of some measures if they are in line with his party’s platform.

 He notably mentioned pension changes, since the conservatives are, like Macron, in favor of raising the retirement age.